Articles

 Many clients are concerned about protecting their assets.
 One of the testamentary trust benefits delivering significant advantages for a testator – and their nominated beneficiaries (beyond the taxation considerations) – includes facilitating retention of assets within the family for the use and benefit of family members.
 Some particular benefits include protection from:

-• beneficiaries becoming bankrupt, especially those that are involved in highly leveraged businesses.
+• beneficiaries becoming bankrupt.
+Especially useful for those involved in highly leveraged businesses.

 • spendthrift children.